cleemullins/PrefixTree/README.md

 # PrefixTree
 A C# Prefix Tree implementation with RTL language support and Unicode Normalization.
 The prefix tree is constructed via a builder, and exposed to developers as an immutable datastructure.
 The tree exposes only search semantics for runtime consumption.

-Internally, the tree contains a node for each letter (Unicode Codepoint) and termination conditions on words.
+Internally, the tree contains a node for each letter (UTF-32 codepoint) and termination conditions on words.
 For a small tree, this represents as:

 ![image](https://user-images.githubusercontent.com/1165321/121821117-b1a62000-cc4b-11eb-8270-18cf06eaee84.png)

 # Overview